Dumboiroy/tp/docs/UserGuide.md

 #### Expected output:
 ```
-New person added: NAME; Phone: PHONE; Email: EMAIL; Address: ADDRESS; Tags: [TAG1][TAG2]…​; Rank: RANK
+New person added: NAME; Phone: PHONE; Email: EMAIL; Address: ADDRESS; Tags: [TAG1][TAG2]…​;
+Rank: RANK
 ```
-where a new person with the given details is added into HeartLink.
+where a new client with the given details is added into HeartLink.

 The image below shows how it should look like when you execute the command:
 `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 r/stable`